-- Dirty Filter Alarm: If the outside air or return air filter differential pressure rises above the differential pressure switch set point, the microprocessor controller will activate an alarm. - Supply and Exhaust Air Proving Alarm: Microprocessor controller monitors proving switch on each blower and displays an alarm in case of blower failure. - Sensor Alarm: Microprocessor controller will send an alarm if a failed sensor is detected (temperature and pressure). - Supply Air Low Limit: If the supply air temperature drops below the supply air low limit (35°F), the microprocessor controller will de-energize the unit and activate the alarm output after a preset time delay (300s). - Other Alarms: High/Low Refrigerant Pressure, Standard Furnace Alarms, Flame Failure.
+- Dirty Filter Alarm: If the outside air or return air filter differential pressure rises above the differential pressure switch set point, the microprocessor controller will activate an alarm. - Supply and Exhaust Air Proving Alarm: Microprocessor controller monitors proving switch on each blower and displays an alarm in case of blower failure. - Sensor Alarm: Microprocessor controller will send an alarm if a failed sensor is detected (temperature, pressure, relative humidity). - Supply Air Low Limit: If the supply air temperature drops below the supply air low limit (35°F), the microprocessor controller will de-energize the unit and activate the alarm output after a preset time delay (300s). - Other Alarms: Wheel Rotation, High Wheel Pressure, High/Low Refrigerant Pressure.